-The addition of an Outreach Coordinator has enhanced our ability to connect students and their families with resources to improve their overall well-being.
+The Outreach Coordinator has enhanced our ability to connect students and their families with resources to improve their overall well-being.
 Bus transportation for our students displaced by the Caldor fire has provided many families with the opportunity to continue their education in a familiar setting.